-- 1. On the Profile Management screen, click Order Profiles.... - 2.
-The Auto Profiles Selection management window will appear with a list of all created profiles in the Available Profiles. - 3.
-Highlight the profiles to add to auto profile selection, and click Add.
+- 1. On the Profile Management screen (shown in Figure 3-2), click Order Profiles.... - 2.
+The Auto Profiles Selection management window will appear (shown in Figure 3-11) with a list of all created profiles in the Available Profiles.

+- 3. Highlight the profiles to add to auto profile selection, and click Add.
 The profile will appear in the Auto Selected Profiles box. - 4.
-Highlight a profile in the Auto Selected Profiles box. - 5.
-Click Move Up or Move Down as appropriate.
+Highlight a profile in the Auto Selected Profiles box. - Click Move Up or Move Down as appropriate.